 Maybe.
 If you’re lucky.
-If you played by the rules.

 1. You need to harness your power to write when you want to write.
 Like now.

 Writing brings you so much joy, why should you have to wait around for the muses to sprinkle your nose with magic dust before you can do what you love?
 Hell naw!
 You’re on your own time.

 2. If you’re considering a songwriting career, you need to be able to write on the spot with anyone.

-They get set up with artists and other songwriters all the time, shoved into a room together for three hours, and must emerge with most of a song.
+They get set up with artists and other songwriters all the time, shoved into a room together for a few hours, and must emerge with most (if not ALL) of a song.
 In fact, it behoves them to finish the tune in that time period.

-If you’re sitting around waiting for inspiration to strike, you’re going to miss an opportunity for a really fun cowrite.
-I’ve been in many cowrites where the silence was so deafening that all I wanted to do was run away.
+If you’re sitting around waiting for inspiration to strike, you’re going to miss an opportunity for a really fun co-write.
+I’ve been in many co-writes where the silence was so deafening that all I wanted to do was run away.
 Trust me, it’s not fun.
 It’s actually the worst.